fatmaatanrikulu/plant-leaf-identification-and-disease-detection-based-on-deep-learning-with-AlexNet/README.md

 # plant-leaf-identification-and-disease-detection-based-on-deep-learning-with-AlexNet
-This is Plant Leaf Identification and Disease Detection Application with AlexNet Deep Learning Method
+This is Plant Leaf Identification and Disease Detection Application with AlexNet Deep Learning Method.
+We used AlexNet to identify Plant Leaf firstly among the 4 types of plants leaves.
+After identification of plant leaf we detected if it is healthy or diseased.
+In the second phase if the leaf is diseased we used AlexNet to identify the disease of the leaf.
+We trained 1 model in the first phase and 4 model in the second phase.